-She almost told him about her mother’s threats but couldn’t say the words out loud.
+She almost told him about her mother’s threats, but couldn’t say the words out loud.
 In Reese’s head, her mother’s logic made sense.
-Out loud, it diminished the woman who’d always worked to get Reese every opportunity in life.
+Out loud, it diminished the woman who’d always worked to give Reese every opportunity in life.
 It made her sound vindictive and petty, and she was only trying to insulate the family from the fallout of Hank Milani’s actions.

-None of it had to do with Ty or Reese, but she had to end it.
+None of it involved Ty or Reese, but she had to end it.